 The Council is generally happy for filmmakers to make the most of our green spaces, parks and streets but asks that they gain approval to use these locations.

 Christchurch people are rightly proud of their unique surroundings and want to ensure that they are valued and protected by everybody.

 This should ensure that there is enough time to process your filming application.
 If you are unsure whether you need approvals for your project please see the criteria below, or email an outline of your proposed activities to email@example.com.

 The coordinator will reply as soon as they have looked at your request and determined which approvals may be needed.
 Given the popularity of Christchurch's public places, it pays to apply early to secure a location for the time that you need it.

-If your activity fits within the criteria below, there is no need to apply for a Filming Permit but please notify the Filming Coordinator about your activity on: firstname.lastname@example.org.
+If your activity fits within the criteria below, there is no need to apply for a Filming Permit but please notify the Filming Coordinator about your activity including number of talent/crew, filming equipment, locations, dates and contact on the day on: firstname.lastname@example.org

 If your activity does not fit the above criteria you must apply for a Filming Permit.

 Download and complete an approval to film in and around Christchurch form [PDF 136KB]